DHCPCD(8) | System Manager's Manual | DHCPCD(8) |

 dhcpcd

-in Master mode even if
+in Manager mode even if only one

-Interfaces section above.-m
+section above.-m

 ,